Tjap (pronounced “chop”) batik is a more “modern” batik method.

 Some dyes require the sun to mature them which poses a challenge during the 6-month rainy season.

-Hand-bolting the fabric.
+Hand-bolting the fabric for export.